 Loss of trust

 Pacesetting leaders may prioritize results over the well-being of their team members.
-This can result in a lack of empathy and understanding for their concerns, challenges, or personal circumstances.
+This can result in a lack of empathy and understanding of their concerns, challenges, or personal circumstances.
 When employees feel that their leader is unsympathetic or uncaring, trust in their leadership is likely to decline.

 Less Job Satisfaction